Let's care for the caregivers

 - Look for a caregiver’s support group in your area.
 Having a supportive group of people going through the same issues as you not only normalizes your experience, it also can be a source of helpful information and resources.

 - Look into respite care.
-Almost no one wants to be care for by a stranger.
+Almost no one wants to be cared for by a stranger.
 However, if you’re alone in caregiving, sometimes hiring someone who can help lighten your load is necessary (see point 1.).

 - Take advantage of online resources.
 There are some great websites that act as portals for caregiving information.
 Sites like the Caregiver Action Network provide a great selection of helpful resources and ideas for informal caregivers, including for those caring for a loved one with dementia and other chronic and rare diseases.
 If you’re in Canada, you can also dial 211 on your phone to get help with resources 24 hours a day, 7 days a week.